|Time-Tested Folder||Buck 110||Check Price||

 Folding hunting knives have come a long way

-You should consider a folding hunting knife for several reasons.
-Many hunters have an aversion to folding hunting knives because they aren’t quite as strong as fixed blade hunting knives.
+You should consider a folding knife for several reasons.
+Many hunters have an aversion to folding knives because they aren’t quite as strong as fixed blade hunting knives.
 This is true—folding knives must be able to fold, which means there will always be a weak part in their design.
 That said, many manufacturers make high-quality folding knives that are plenty tough to get the job done when butchering a deer—or any other kind of game.
 For all but the most difficult tasks, folding knives perform more than well enough.

 Folding hunting knives also have a couple of key benefits compared to fixed blade knives.
 Folding knives are more compact.
 They’re easier and safer to carry in the woods as well.
 You’re far less likely to cut yourself if you fall when carrying a folding hunting knife.
 Be aware that it will likely take more time to clean a folding blade knife than a fixed blade knife.